-Residential loans that Old National has originated with a commitment to sell are recorded at fair value in accordance with FASB ASC 825-10 (SFAS No. 159 - The Fair Value Option for Financial Assets and Financial Liabilities ).
-At December 31, 2014 and 2013, Old National had residential loans held for sale of \$15.6 million and \$7.7 million, respectively.
+Loans held for sale were \$13.8 million at December 31, 2015, compared to \$213.5 million at December 31, 2014.
+Included in loans held for sale at December 31, 2015 were \$13.8 million of mortgage loans held for immediate sale in the secondary market, compared to \$15.6 million at December 31, 2014.
+Residential loans that Old National has originated with a commitment to sell are recorded at fair value in accordance with FASB ASC 825-10 (SFAS No. 159 - The Fair Value Option for Financial Assets and Financial Liabilities).
 Prior to mid-2014, residential loans originated by Old National were primarily sold on a servicing released basis.
 Beginning with the inception of an in-house servicing unit in the third quarter of 2014, conventional mortgage production is now sold on a servicing retained basis.
-Certain loans, such as government backed mortgage loans continue to be sold on servicing released basis.
+Certain loans, such as government guaranteed mortgage loans continue to be sold on servicing released basis.

 During the fourth quarter of 2014, \$71.6 million residential real estate loans held for investment, \$50.1 million consumer loans held for investment, \$45.5 million commercial loans held for investment, and \$30.7 million commercial real estate loans held for investment were reclassified to loans held for sale at the lower of cost or fair value.
-Old National intends to sell these loans in two separate transactions and anticipates that both will be complete prior to September 30, 2015.
+In connection with our branch divestitures, these loans were sold during the third quarter of 2015 for \$193.6 million, resulting in a gain of \$0.1 million.
+At December 31, 2015, there were no loans held for sale under this arrangement.